-Students pursue an LLM for many reasons including learning about the American legal system, meeting the requirements to sit for a bar examination to practice law in the state, and gaining legal work experience in new fields.
+Students pursue an LLM for many reasons: to develop a robust understanding of the American legal system, to seek eligibility for a bar examination to practice law in the United States, and to gain valuable, legal work experience in relevant areas of law.

 Will I be eligible to take the bar examination to qualify me to practice law in a particular state?

-Either the LLM in Technology and Innovation or the LLM in American Legal Studies can qualify you to take the bar examination in several states, including New York, California, and Washington depending on the courses you select to take.
+Either the LLM in Technology, Innovation, & Entrepreneurship or the LLM in American Legal Studies can qualify you to take the bar examination in several states, including New York, California, and Washington.
 Students who wish to take the bar exam in the United States should carefully review the eligibility requirements of the particular jurisdiction in which the student to take the exam.
 Students are responsible for determining the requirements of any state bar to which they intend to apply for admission and for arranging their law school curriculum so as to fulfill the bar’s educational requirements.
-The Director of Graduate Programs will meet with you to create a curriculum designed to meet the requirements of the jurisdiction in which you wish to practice.
+Your academic advisor will meet with you to create a curriculum designed to meet the requirements of the jurisdiction in which you wish to practice.

 No. Students applying to the LLM program are not required to submit an LSAT.

 Yes.
 But the Test of English as a Foreign Language (TOEFL) may be waived for students whose first language is English, or who attended an educational institution in which English was the primary language of instruction, or who worked in an English-speaking environment for one year or more.

 Applications are accepted and decisions are made on a rolling basis.